konveyor/konveyor.github.io/content/Move2Kube/Tutorials/usingCLI.md

 ```
 {{% /expand%}}

-After the questions are finished wait a few minutes for it to finish processing.
-Once it's done, we can see it has generated a directory called `myproject`.
+After the questions are finished wait a few minutes for it to finish processing and generated a directory called `myproject`.
 The name of the output directory is the same as the project name (by default `myproject`).
 The project name can be changed using the `-n` flag.

 ```console
 $ ls